 Removing the little bulbs causes the main bulb to enlarge to somewhat resemble yellow, white and purple onions.

 I cook with onions, particularly yellow onions when I can get them, in order to benefit from their high levels of quercetin, which is supposed to fight skin cancer.
-I’m curious to know whether my plentiful Egyptian walking onions work as well as yellow onions.
+I’m curious whether my plentiful Egyptian walking onions work as well as yellow onions.
 That is the question.

 Although Egyptian Walking Onions are an heirloom they are seldom named in nutrition lists.
 That being the case, I had to approach the research from a different angle.
 Luckily Google’s Scholarly Articles was able to help: